jonjohnson34/collegepool/README.md

 			- create page with everyones picks laid out names vertically and picks horziontaly (Done)
 			- only show picks that have been submitted.
 (Done)

-		- don't allow anyone to submit picks twice in one week
+		- don't allow anyone to submit picks twice in one week (Done)
 			- add the week you are choosing to the submit form.(Done)
-			- add vaildation that if that week is in the db don't give them access to the picks page.

 		- have a page showing the yearly standing and highlight the weekly winner
 			- Don't calculate the two lowest scores.